 - Opportunities to hear from Returned Peace Corps Volunteers about their experiences.

 - Participation in a community committed to international understanding and service.

-In addition to describing your plans for language study, study abroad, and course of study, the application requires two short essays, a resume, and a transcript.
-The complete the online application is available here.
+In addition to describing your plans for language study, study abroad, and course of study, the application requires a personal statement, a resume, and a transcript.